-Depending on the job, modern hard hats can have different features.
-These include face shields, earmuffs, mirrors, headlamps, radios, pagers and cameras.
-Some have a rolled edge that drains rainwater off the front of the hat.
-This prevents the water from rolling down the back of the worker’s neck.
+Some types of hard hats have a rolled edge that drains rainwater off the front of the hat as well.
+The rolled edge prevents water from rolling down the back of the worker’s neck.

 OSHA Hard Hat Regulations

 OSHA began issuing hard hat guidelines during the 1970s.
 In general, workers are required to wear protective headgear in any work environment where burns, electrical injuries, falling or flying objects, and irregular or moving surfaces could cause an injury.
 However, specific guidelines vary based on the industry.
 OSHA doesn’t require all workers to wear types of hard hats, either.

 Hard hats are designed to resist penetration and absorb the shock of a blow.
 To achieve these goals, the best construction hard hats are made with two parts: the shell and the suspension.
 Both parts must be in good working condition to properly protect the head.
 The shell must be hard enough to resist an impact.
 Comparatively, the suspension uses a shock-absorbing headband liner and crown strap to keep the shell away from a worker’s head.

 Hard hats come in different classes, and all of them defend against penetration from falling objects and the shock of blows to the head.
 Two classes are customized to protect against electrical shocks.
 Class G helmets protect against low-voltage shocks, up to 2,200 volts.
 Class E helmets protect against high-voltage electricity, up to 20,000 volts.
 Both Class G and E helmets are designed to absorb the shock of blows to the head like other hard hats.

 Still confused about the best construction hard hat for your job?
 These FAQs can help clarify your options: